joakim/calendar/README.md

     - Divided into 2, for a total of 8 45-day "months" per year
     - Grouped 3 * 3, for a total of 40 9-day "weeks" per year
 - The remaining 1-2 days at the end of the year are intercalary transition days
-- New year is calculated from the instant of the northward equinox at the prime meridian
 - Proposed epoch is the beginning of the human era (10 001 BC)

 ### Benefits